jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 makes a fantastic solar compass.
 {:.tangent .indent}

-You probably already know some basic solar navigation, but these are only rough approximations of the truth.
+You probably already know some basic solar-navigation concepts, but these are only rough approximations of the truth.
 - The sun rises in the east and sets in the west.
 - The sun is directly south at noon.